pythonhealthdatascience/stars_reproduction_protocol/README.md

-# Protocol for simulation replication
+# Protocol for assessing the computational reproducibility of simulation models

 This repository contains the Latex documents creating the STARS protocol for simulation reproduction.
 These are synced with and imported from Overleaf.